Ogefest/Notepack/README.md

 - PDF and Markdown supported
 - easy note switch using only shortcuts
 - minimalist clean layout
-- encryption using OpenPGP standard
+- encryption using zip AES encryption (note packed as zip archive with password protected)

 ## Screenshots